hannorein/rebound/README.rst

   body problem.
 Active particles are copied to all nodes.
 All other particles only exist on one node and are not automatically (re-) distributed.
 There is not domain decomposition used in this example.
-  Run with `mpirun -np 4 rebound`.
+  Run with `mpirun -np 4 nbody`.

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.

 examples/selfgravity_disc
   A self-gravitating disc is integrated using the leap frog integrator.
-This example is also compatible with the Wisdom Holman integrator or the IAS15 integrator.
 Collisions are not resolved.

   Modules used: ``gravity_tree.c`` ``boundaries_open.c`` ``collisions_none.c``.